ANZCOR Guidelines

 • Recognise Danger, maintain safety and prevent poisoning of the first aid provider.

-• Send for an ambulance and possibly fire services for containment and decontamination where necessary
+• Send for an ambulance and possibly fire services for containment and decontamination where necessary.

 • Decontamination of the skin or eyes if they have been exposed to poison and if it is possible and safe to do so.
-(Refer to section 4.3 below)

 • If possible, ascertain what poison or medicine has been taken, how much, and when.